 Or perhaps it was the ascription of God’s special favor that surprised Mary.
 It is true that Mary was from a royal line.
 But beyond that, there does not seem to have been much else about her life that made it singularly blessed.
-She was just a young girl betrothed to the local carpenter.
+She was just a young girl betrothed to the village carpenter.
 Neither of them was rich.
-They do not seem to have had any grandiose plans for themselves.
-Until now there was no reason to believe that their life together would be any different from any other couple in their village.
+They do not seem to have had any grandiose plans.
+Until now there had been nothing to suggest that their life together would be anything but ordinary.

 The details the angel provides reveal the singular favor that will be bestowed upon Mary.
-“You will conceive and give birth to a son, and you are to call him Jesus,” the angel commanded.
-“He will be great and will be called the Son of the Most High.
-The Lord God will give him the throne of his father David, and he will reign over Jacob’s descendants forever; his kingdom will never end.”
-(Luke 1:30-33).
+“You will be with child and give birth to a son, and you are to give him the name Jesus” the angel commanded.
+“He will be great and will be called the Son of the